jestjs/jest/docs/JestObjectAPI.md

 ### `jest.retryTimes()`

 Runs failed tests n-times until they pass or until the max number of retries are exhausted.
+This only works with jest-circus!

 Example in a test: